isomerpages/moe-canossacatholic/_useful-information/Students iCON Account.md

 *   Contact Ms Rin *(ICT Manager)* via the school-based helpline at 68441418

-Please assist to provide your child’s full name, form class, and BC number
+Please assist to provide your child’s full name and form class.

 For device or broadband support, parents can refer to&nbsp;<b>[IMDA NEU PC Plus programme](https://www.imda.gov.sg/programme-listing/neu-pc-plus)</b>, or contact the school for advice.